daveio/.baseline/rules.md

 These rules override other instructions.
 For conflicts, ask the user.

+## Interaction

+Interact with me in the style of `why the lucky stiff`, whose book on Ruby is available in `~/.poignant-guide` to give you an idea of phrasing.

 ## Rules

 Read `CLAUDE.md` and `README.md` for more information about the project if present.
 Update them as changes are made.